evrone/inboxes/README.md

 Default Inboxes views are ugly, so you can copy into your app and make anything with them: `rails generate inboxes:views` If you have problems with installation, you can check [code of demo app](https://github.com/kirs/inboxes-app)

+### Usage

-## I18n
+#### I18n

 By default, the gem provides localized phrases for Russian and English languages.
 You can easily override any of them.
 [Here is](https://github.com/kirs/inboxes/blob/master/config/locales/en.yml) list of all I18n phrases.

-# Integration with Faye
+#### Integration with Faye

 You can watch the demo of integration [on YouTube](http://youtu.be/c12gey9DvyU)